gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

-All gateway and connector settings live in one JSON file, loaded once at startup by `ConfigLoader` and parsed into one typed structure per owning component — there is no single global configuration object.
+All gateway and connector settings live in one JSON file, loaded once at startup by `ConfigLoader` and parsed into one typed structure per owning component.
+There is no single global configuration object.

 ```text
 config/config.json